thepirat000/Audit.NET/src/Audit.EntityFramework/README.md

 > **Note**
 >
 > The **Command Interceptor** generates a different type of [audit output](#command-interceptor-audit-output) than the **Save Changes Interceptor**.
-> You can combine the Command Interceptor with any of the Save Changes interception mechanisms
+> Nevertheless, you can combine the Command Interceptor with any of the Save Changes interception mechanisms.

 ## Configuration